If you have followed prominent money gurus and personal finance blogs, you are likely aware of the necessity of an emergency fund.

 Consider protecting your market gains.
-If you have money in the stock market, consider options like fixed index annuities or a MEC that offer some upside potential without risk of losses due to market turndowns.
+If you have money in the stock market, consider options like fixed index annuities or a MEC that offer some upside potential without the risk of losses due to market turndowns.

-6. Diversify Your Income.
+6. Diversify Your Income

 Panic Now, Avoid the Rush Later

 The key to creating a financial preparedness plan is to do the groundwork ahead of time.
-Whenever the market crashes the mainstream media will write articles on how to survive or prepare for a recession.
+Whenever the market crashes, the mainstream media will write articles on how to survive or prepare for a recession.

-Waiting for the market downturn do get your preparations in order is like stocking up for the big storm when it hits, or trying to hit the supermarket after that first reported zombie bit.
+Waiting for the market downturn to get your preparations in order is like stocking up for the big storm when it hits or trying to hit the supermarket after that first reported zombie bit.
 Doing a little bit of prep work now will ensure that when that “storm” does hit, you will be sleeping easy and won't make any panicked decisions that may cost you in the long run.